nandorojo/swr-firestore/README.md

 - `set`, `update`, and `add` update your global cache, instantly
 - TypeScript-ready [(see docs)](#typescript-support)
 - Realtime subscriptions [(example)](#simple-examples)
-- Globally-shared state across components
 - Prevent memory leaks from Firestore subscriptions
+- No more parsing `document.data()` from Firestore requests

-...along with the features touted by Vercel's incredible [SWR](https://github.com/zeit/swr#introduction):
+...along with the features touted by Vercel's incredible [SWR](https://github.com/zeit/swr#introduction) library:

 _"With SWR, components will get a stream of data updates constantly and automatically.
 Thus, the **UI will be always fast and reactive**."_